ultimatemovers/omnia/about.md

   experience and pride ourselves on a tradition of setting new standards in the Australian hospitality landscape. '
 main_img: "/assets/images/team_main.jpg"
+subtitle: |-
+  Omnia blends the energy of a European bistro with the stories of Australia’s best growers and producers.
+Dishes with backgrounds that speak to you, not at you.
+A neo-traditional twist on culinary classics served with the warmth of old- world hospitality.
+Take a seat in our light filled Conservatory, cosy Barrel Room, or at the bar.
+  A setting paired with a taste to answer the call of any occasion.
+Take a familiar nook.
+Come back time and time again.
+Become a regular.
+We’ll make it how you like without any questions asked.
+A drink, a meal, or just dessert.
+You’re welcome anytime.

+  Omnia Bistro makes its home at the base of Grand Capitol on the corner of Chapel Street and Toorak Road.

 ---